 Physiotherapy treatment

 Our priority is to determine the extent of disc injury and the way it affects the surrounding muscles and nerves.
 We test the structures surrounding your hip and lower back to clear the nerve pathway and resolve the sciatic nerve pain.
 Avoiding disc and nerve compression is crucial to restore normal movement of the spinal joints.
-We protect the surrounding muscles from overworking by strengthening the surrounding muscles, correcting compensation, and retraining the correct firing pattern.
+We protect the surrounding muscles from overworking by addressing compensation patterns and retraining the correct firing pattern.
 This supports your body in its ability to adapt and heal.
-Our practitioners bring on a change and monitor the results until it’s working, and then we magnify the effects to get even better outcomes.

 Phases of rehabilitation